ScottBiggs2/Forgetful-Detective-Game/README.md

 ```
 Remember to save it to your HuggingFace hub by following the terminal commands after the script runs.

+If you're interested in the tuned version the app calls, you can find it on HuggingFace at https://huggingface.co/ScottBiggs2/tinyllama_detective_test

 ### Adding New Cases